Monday, August 29, 2011

 27.08.11.
 Red stickered house, Heberden Ave, post June 13 quake

-Heberden Ave / Campbell St to Heberden Ave / Arnold St junctions: Another container cordon obstructed traffic.
-A container / pavement alley enabled walkers to pass fallen rocks on the road.
+Heberden Ave / Campbell St to Heberden Ave / Arnold St junctions: Another shipping-container-cordon obstructed traffic.
+A shipping-container / footpath alley enabled walkers to pass fallen rocks on the road.

 27.08.11.
 Heberden Ave view, Richmond Hill bluffs, rock fall hazard, post June 13 quake